ComposableFi/composable/.tools/runtime-upgrade/README.md

 # Runtime upgrades

 This tool is used by SRE for runtime upgrades.
-It provides two modes of runtime upgrading: `sudo` based and `democracy` based.
+It provides two modes of runtime upgrading: `sudo` based and `democracy`-based.

 ## Protocol